forlilab/Meeko/docs/source/tutorial4a.rst

 Ligand Preparation
 ==================

 Acetylcholinesterase (AChE) is a well-studied target for drug discovery, particularly in the context of neurodegenerative diseases.
-In this section, we will prepare two set of ligands for virtual screening against AChE using AutoDock-GPU.
+In this section, we will prepare two sets of ligands for virtual screening against AChE using AutoDock-GPU.
 The process involves converting SMILES strings to molecular structures, applying protonation state assignment, generating conformers, and saving the prepared ligands in PDBQT format for docking.

 <<<<<<< HEAD
 Specifically, we will retrieve the curated ligand set from the DUD-E dataset, where human AChE is listed under the target tage "aces/P22303".
 The ligand set includes both actives and decoys, which may be used to evaluate the performance of the established docking-selection protocol.
 As a minimum requirement, you need to download "aces/actives_final.ism" and "aces/decoys_final.ism", which contain the SMILES strings and ligand names.